sourcemeta/jsontoolkit/README.markdown

 #### Erase multiple members

-`void erase_many(JSON & | Value &, Iterator begin, Iterator end)`

 `void erase_many(JSON & | Value &, const Collection<std::string> &)`

 `void erase_many(JSON & | Value &, std::initializer_list<std::string>)`

 This function deletes a set of object keys.
 This function is undefined is the input JSON instance is not an object.
-There are variants for passing the set of object keys to erase using iterators, initializer lists, or arbitrary collections of strings.
+There are variants for initializer lists and arbitrary collections of strings.
 For example:

 ```c++
 #include <jsontoolkit/json.h>